I’m building a Koa.js server and need to connect to MongoDB to store and retrieve data. Here is how to do it with some simple steps:

 }

-Finally, you can register the route using the controller and you can see the data being stored in the database.
-Let me know if you have any questions.
+Finally, you can register the route using the controller.
+Now you should be able to see the data being stored in the database.
+Feel free to reach out if you have any questions.